 If the file name field contains the name of a file with

 .rulefunctionimplextension that was saved from TIBCO BusinessEvents®, the operator accepts the file as a valid decision table file.
-However, Studio provides no way to edit such files, so clicking the Decision Table File link attempts to open the file in a plain text editor.
+However, Studio provides no way to edit such files, so clicking the Default Decision Table link attempts to open the file in a plain text editor.

 Finally, you can click thebutton to select an existing decision table file in this project's